czpratt/Module0WholeTileTriggering-development/README.md

 - `configuration.py`: Handles tile layout information directly from passed `.yaml` file

-- `selection.py`: Obtains information from a passed datalog file
-- If a cut on the number of hits per tile per event is activated,
-- a dictionary is returned that is formatted as:
+- `selection.py`: Obtains information from a passed datalog file If a cut on the number of hits per tile per event is activated, a dictionary is returned that is formatted as:
-- `{evid_1: {tile_id_1: nhits_1, tile_id_2: nhits_2, ...}
+  `{evid_1: {tile_id_1: nhits_1, tile_id_2: nhits_2, ...}
--   evid_2: {tile_id_1: nhits_1, ...}
+   evid_2: {tile_id_1: nhits_1, ...}
--   ...
+   ...
--  }`
+   }`

-- `pulse_finder.py`: Finds pulses within events once nhit cut is made
-- From the dictionary obtained by `selection.py`, the pulse finding
-- algorithm attempts to find pulses based on the amount of charge
-- deposited on a tile for a given time slot.
+- `pulse_finder.py`: Finds pulses within events once nhit cut is made from the dictionary obtained by `selection.py`, the pulse finding algorithm attempts to find pulses based on the amount of charge deposited on a tile for a given time slot.

 - `tile_plot.py`: Plotting functionality